Moses Znaimer: Early life and education

 In his youth, Znaimer attended United Talmud Torah and then Herzliah High School in the United Talmud Torahs of Montreal private school system, where he developed a reputation for the quality of his voice while performing Friday services.
 He has remarked that the young women flocking to hear him sing the prayers gave him a taste of what it is like to have groupies.

-He graduated from McGill University in Montreal with a B.A. in philosophy and politics (and served as president of the McGill Debating Union), and from Harvard University with an M.A. in government in the mid-1960s.
+He graduated from McGill University in Montreal with a B.A. in philosophy and politics, and from Harvard University with an M.A. in government in the mid-1960s.

 CBC

 Znaimer's career in broadcasting began when he joined the Canadian Broadcasting Corporation (CBC) in the mid-1960s in Montreal and Ottawa.
 He became well known for his work as host of CBC Radio's Cross Country Checkup, as well as co-host of CBC Television's Take 30 with Adrienne Clarkson.
 After being denied the opportunity to pursue his creative vision at the CBC, Znaimer quit and went into private broadcasting.